As a Salesforce Summit Partner acrosss the UK, Ireland, and Europe, Pexlify knows the importance of selecting the right partner for your project.

 Salesforce Partners come in all shapes and sizes.
 It is important to know that the partner you choose has experience implementing similar solutions, will stick to the timeline and deliver a solution that meets your requirements.

-To help differentiate Partners, Salesforce has set-up the Salesforce Partner Program which assigns Partners’ a status.
+To help differentiate Partners, Salesforce has set up the Salesforce Partner Program which assigns Partners a status.
 When looking at the Partner status, there are 5 levels.
 Each consulting partner level is attained by completing projects, certifications and more.
+Each quarter, based on Salesforce’s fiscal year, partners are evaluated and may be reassigned to a different level based on their Trailblazer consulting partner score.

-- Registered Consulting Partner - This is a starting level - These partners have paid a fee to become a registered partner and are mostly working with kickstarts and small businesses, etc.
+- Base Consulting Partner - This is a starting level - These partners have paid a fee to become a base partner and are mostly working with kickstarts and small businesses, etc.

-- Silver Consulting Partner - The next tier up.
+- Ridge Consulting Partner (Silver) - The next tier up.
 This partner has accumulated points and moved up the ranks.
-Silver Partners will mostly deal with small-mid sized businesses and are very active in their niche.
+Ridge Partners will mostly deal with small-mid-sized businesses and are very active in their niche.

-- Gold Consulting Partner - A further level up.
-Gold Partners are often working in niched industries but dealing mostly with mid-sized businesses while also still working with SMBs.
+- Crest Consulting Partner (Gold) - A further level up.
+Crest Partners are often working in niched industries but dealing mostly with mid-sized businesses while also still working with SMBs.

-- Platinum Consulting Partner - Platinum Partners are experts across many sectors and are mostly engaging with mid-to-large Enterprise and Global businesses.
+- Summit Consulting Partner (Platinum) - Summit Partners are experts across many sectors and are mostly engaging with mid-to-large Enterprise and Global businesses.

-- Global Strategic Partner - The ‘Big boys’ - a key difference between Global Strategic Partner and Platinum partner is that global partners have offices located in many (at least 7) countries across the world.
+- Global Strategic Partner - a key difference between Global Strategic Partner and Summit partner is that global partners have offices located in many (at least 7) countries across the world.

 Team Size and Roles